Merkel to visit Auschwitz for first time - Journal du Cameroun

-Angela Merkel will visit the Auschwitz death camp in Poland on Friday for the first time in her 14 years as chancellor, as Germany grapples with a resurgence of anti-Semitism.
+Angela Merkel visits the former Nazi death camp at Auschwitz on Friday for the first time in her 14 years as chancellor, as Germany grapples with a resurgence of anti-Semitism and the growth of the far-right.

-Merkel will become only the third German chancellor to visit, with her highly symbolic trip coming ahead of the 75th anniversary of the liberation of the camp by Soviet troops on January 27, 1945.
+Merkel will become only the third German chancellor ever to visit the camp in Poland, with her highly symbolic trip coming ahead of the 75th anniversary of its liberation by Soviet troops on January 27, 1945.

-Ahead of the trip, Germany’s federal states are expected to approve a 60 million euro ($66 million) donation for the Auschwitz-Birkenau Foundation, which is marking 10 years since it was set up.
+On the eve of her trip, Merkel said that “the fight against anti-Semitism and against all forms of hate” was a priority for her government.

-The 65-year-old Merkel, who was born nine years after the end of World War II, will be accompanied by Polish Prime Minister Mateusz Morawiecki and a survivor of the camp.
+The 65-year-old also promised “determination” from the government in making Jewish life flourish in Germany.

-Merkel will begin the visit by walking through the camp’s infamous gate, which bears the chilling Nazi message “Arbeit macht frei” (Work will set you free).
+Merkel will begin the visit at around 0930 GMT by walking through a gate bearing the chilling Nazi message “Arbeit macht frei” (Work will set you free).

 She will hold a minute’s silence by the Death Wall where thousands of prisoners were shot dead.